paketo-buildpacks/rfcs/text/go/0001-go-bom.md

 installed by `go modules`.

-There already exists a tool called [CycloneDX Gomod](https://github.com/CycloneDX/cyclonedx-gomod) which is an official CycloneDX supported-tool that creates valid CycloneDX BOMs for Go applications.
+There already exists a tool called [CycloneDX Gomod](https://github.com/CycloneDX/cyclonedx-gomod) which is an official CycloneDX-supported tool that creates valid CycloneDX BOMs for Go applications.
 CycloneDX is a BOM format supported by the OWASP Foundation, and is a serious contender (at the time of this RFC creation) as a format we will eventually support.